CircuitHappy/missinglink/README.md

 Password should be the default password for the `pi` user.

 ## Get Missing Link building
-Install these files to get all the tools you will need to build and run the `missinglink` binary.
+Install these files to get all the tools you will need to build and run the `missing_link` binary.

 `sudo apt-get install cmake git libconfig++-dev libconfig++9v5`